Old Princetown Road

 Old Princetown Road (also known as Old Malpeque Road or simply Malpeque Road) is an historic colonial road in the Canadian province of Prince Edward Island.
 Dating to at least 1771, the approximately 59 km road was an important inland commercial and military route connecting the town of Princetown or Malpeque with the colonial capital at Charlottetown.
 A large part of the former road is now in use as Route 2 between Charlottetown and Hunter River, while other parts remain as gravel roads or dirt paths, and some portions have been replaced entirely by farmland.
 A short section near South Granville is listed on the Canadian Register of Historic Places.

 Route description

 The road began in Charlottetown at an intersection with Euston and Great George streets, bearing north.
-It passed through suburbs north of Charlottetown, curving to the west through Winsloe then bearing north-west through Hunter River.
-The road continued on nearly the same bearing past Hazel Brook, South Granville, Graham's Road, Clinton and Margate.
+It passed through suburbs north of Charlottetown, curving around the York River (now North River) and bearing to the west through Milton then north-west through Hunter River.
+The road continued on nearly the same bearing past Hazel Grove, South Granville, Graham's Road, Clinton and Margate.
 West of Margate the road turned north again, bearing directly for Princetown.
+The road terminated at Brander's Road (now Route 103), at the southern boundary of Prince Royalty.